 If you’re feeling overwhelmed by debt, you’re not alone.
 Household debt continues to rise and stretch many families’ budgets.
 The good news is, there’s a way out.
-With research and proper planning, you can put together a plan to eliminate your debt and work toward financial freedom.
+With research and proper planning, you can create a plan to eliminate your debt and work toward financial freedom.

 If you’re struggling with debt, the first step is to ensure you have a clear view of everything you owe.
 Organize all your debts in a spreadsheet or monthly budget to see how much you need to pay each month and how much money you have available to make those payments.

-If you’re coming up short on cash to make the necessary payments, you’ll want to reach out to lenders to see if you have options to lower your payments, refinance, or otherwise alter the terms of your repayment to avoid late fees or debts going into collections, which will cost you more and hurt your credit.
+If you’re coming up short on cash to make the necessary payments, you’ll want to reach out to lenders to see if you have options to lower your payments, refinance, or otherwise alter the terms of your repayment to avoid late fees or debts going into collections.
+This will cost you more and hurt your credit.

 Even if you’re able to make all your payments, you may still be spending more on interest than necessary.
 Review the terms of your debts and reach out to lenders to see if there’s a way to lower your interest rates.